google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

-**If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting installation of your PWA within the web UI of your app.**
+**If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting the installation of your PWA within the web UI of your app.**

 Note: See [Add to Home Screen (Web)][a2hs-code] for the code required to